 - Baking soda in the bin to absorb odours

-- Brown vinegar in a spray bottle applied to weeds before a sunny day to stop them taking in moisture, eventually killing them with re-application
+- White vinegar in a spray bottle applied to weeds before a sunny day to stop them taking in moisture, eventually killing them with re-application.
+Check out my recipe here.

 Practise Feng Shui